stm32duino/STM32Ethernet/README.md

 This library provides a default user defined options file named `lwipopts_default.h`.

-User can provide his own defined options at sketch level by adding his configuration in a file named `STM32lwipopts.h`.
+User can provide his own defined options at sketch level by adding his configuration in a file named `STM32lwipopts.h` or extend the default one by adding some extra configuration in a file named `lwipopts_extra.h`.

 ## New alternative init procedure **!!!**